sigristarisa/zupan-assignment/README.md

 ## App Structure
 ### Language & Framework
-- React.js => This allows to also showcase HTML skills
+- React.js (This allows to showcase HTML skills as well)
 - CSS

 ### Files
 - ``src/Components``: Components that constructs the app
 - ``src/styles``: CSS files that adds styling to the app</br>